 How to Can Tomatoes

-With canned tomatoes, enjoy that garden-fresh tomato taste in sauces, soups and stews all year long!
-Here’s how I can tomatoes:
+By canning tomatoes, you can enjoy that garden-fresh tomato taste in sauces, soups and stews all year long!
+Here’s how to can tomatoes, step-by-step.

 Canning Supplies for Canning Tomatoes